mrrjew/nestly_engine/README.md

 # NESTLY Apartment Renting Website

-NESTLY is a full-stack apartment renting website built using NestJS, Apollo Server, React, and MongoDB.
+NESTLY is a full-stack apartment renting website built using ExpressJS, Apollo Server, React, and MongoDB.

 ## Table of Contents